Chosen Council

-The Chosen Council (Избранная рада) is the informal name given to the government of Ivan the Terrible during the early years of his reign as the tsar of Russia, from about 1547 to 1560.
+The Chosen Council (Избранная рада) is the informal name given to the government of Ivan the Terrible during the early years of his reign as the tsar of all Russia, from 1547 to 1560.

 History

 According to the traditional view, the council was formed in 1547 after the fire of Moscow.
 Ivan placed Aleksey Adashev in charge of the council while the priest Sylvester and other advisors served on the council.
 Ivan ruled the country with these advisors.
 After the death of Ivan's wife Anastasia in 1560, Ivan lost faith in the council.
 Although historians disagree on the exact status of the council, it is generally considered that this council formed the government and it may have been an attempt at balancing the tsar's powers with those of the higher aristocracy.

 The Chosen Council became an instrument of reform.
 The governors of provinces were required to share the presiding chair at provincial courts with the pomeshchiki, the service nobility.
 By 1555, many of the governors had been dismissed and replaced with elected representatives, while the dues paid to them were passed to the Chosen Council.

 In 1553, while Ivan suffered from illness, the Chosen Council selected Ivan's cousin Vladimir of Staritsa as his successor; however, Ivan recovered and later used this as evidence of a conspiracy against him.